by Lara Land | Feb 6, 2023 | BOOKS, COACHING, COMMUNITY, LAND BLOG, LARA LAND, Self Improvement, SELF-IMPROVEMENT

 Take a listen HERE and please don’t forget to rate and review!

-I am so excited to announce that the pre-order bonuses for my forthcoming book, The Essential Guide to Trauma Sensitive Yoga are now up!
+The Essential Guide to Trauma Sensitive Yoga are now up!
 There are three bonuses: A Trauma-Sensitive Body Scan, TWO Bonus yoga Sequences, and an exclusive virtual Q&A with me a week after the book launch.

 All of these are carefully created bonuses, but the ones I especially want to point out are the additional yoga sequences.
 What I really want to get across is that they really aren’t extra but were actually meant to be a part of the book.
 Because of this, I am hoping with all my heart that you will take advantage of the pre-bonus offer by purchasing your copy of The Essential Guide to Trauma Sensitive Yoga before its publication day, May 2nd.